 - Taking sporadic half yearly courses on: drums, bass, guitar, flute.
 Whilst quietly trying my own ideas on banjo, ukulele, piano, baritone ukulele and electric guitar.

-I have performed in large funk bands (6 to 12 piece), small pop bands, duo’s, trios, quartets and as a solo artist.
+I’ve performed in large funk bands (6 to 21 piece), small pop bands, duo’s, trios, quartets and as a solo artist.
 I have studied jazz standards since before I thought I could ever understand them.

 All of which has brought me to where I am today.
 And through these processes I have learnt that I love to share all of this amazing language that is Music.
 I love to be part of the inspiration process – your inspiration and mine.
 I love singing and I love seeing a student and friend progress, develop and succeed.

 I promise to be honest with you, and to tread lightly with you, as this sound of your voice, that you allow to share with me, is personal and is to be treated with respect, joy and love.
-I don’t want to get all Byron Bay-hippie on you, but I promise I won’t start asking you to meditate; standing on one foot on the back of a dolphin; but I have been teaching and singing long enough to know that it can be really very scary, really very tremendous, and really very rewarding and fulfilling.
-I hope I can lead you through this maze, and I’m pretty sure you’ll amaze both of us.
+I don’t want to get all Byron Bay-hippie on you, but I have been teaching and singing long enough to know that it can be really very scary, really very tremendous, and really very rewarding and fulfilling.
+I hope I can lead you into the maze, offer you some ways to navigate it, and I’m pretty sure you’ll amaze both of us.

 I believe there is room enough in this grand old world for each of us to express ourselves and stand tall by that.
 And if you choose to do that by writing or singing a song, as I do, then I’d love to help you…. because I think I can.